 SASSCAL 2.0 research programme

 Southern Africa is already severely affected by the consequences of climate change.
-In order to better adapt to climate change, the Federal Ministry of Education and Research is funding 13 research projects.
+In order to better adapt to climate change, the Federal Ministry of Research, Technology and Space (BMFTR) has funded 13 research projects.

 Researching local and regional climate adaptation through supraregional and interdisciplinary cooperation - this is the approach of the research programme "SASSCAL 2.0".
-In the current research phase, a total of 52 institutions in 13 collaborative projects are focusing on close cooperation and joint data collection.
+In the current research phase, a total of 52 institutions in 13 collaborative projects have been focussing on close cooperation and joint data collection.
 They all have one goal in common: to strengthen local resilience and to advance climate adaptation.

 Duration: 01/08/2022 - 31/07/2025